DerpCake1/Hack-The-Globe-SEES/README.md

 Notes:

-- This is a draft
-- I am currently unable to put the .shp file into the repo, rendering the biome data useless
+- I was unable to write a script to access the .shp file, but steps to access the .shp file for metadata augmentation is included in the notebook
-- Some features are not currently usable and cannot be fixed until later today (3pm PST).
+- At this current stage, there isn't an interpretable flagging system, as I spent most of my time generating metadata